themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 This method tries to simulate common errors that happens when typing on a QWERTY layout keyboard due to keys that are very near to each other.
 The errors are injected based on keyboard distance.
 ![](/images/nlp-aug-keyboard-error-example.png){.img-center}

+## Conclusion
+My takeaway from the literature review is that many of these augmentation methods are very task-specific and their impact on performance have been studied for some particular use-cases only.
+It would be an interesting research to systematically compare them and analyze their impact on performance.

 ## References
 - Qizhe Xie, et al. ["Unsupervised Data Augmentation for Consistency Training"](https://arxiv.org/abs/1904.12848)
 - Claude Coulombe ["Text Data Augmentation Made Simple By Leveraging NLP Cloud APIs"](https://arxiv.org/abs/1812.04718)